Chadc265/halo_infinite_stats/README.md

 This is a python package for pulling and parsing the matchmaking game stats supplied via the halo.infinite API on Autocode.
+I was curious about how CSR changes are applied to each player in lobbies with massive CSR ranges, so I wrote some code.
+I figured I would share the package I used to pull/organize the data.

 Classes are included to represent various portions of the json responses from matches.list and matches.retrieve in the api.
 I do most of my analysis in pandas, so I focused on exporting those objects into list[dict].
 There is also a command line tool to write them straight to csv if you don't care of having the objects themselves.

-The dependencies are pands, numpy, and tqdm
+The dependencies are pandas, numpy, and tqdm

-The package utilizes configparser to read in three values, so you'll need to set up an .ini file for that.
+I used configparser to read in three values, so you'll need to set up an .ini file for that.
+The variable "CONFIG_PATH" will point to the ini file.
 This should contain a section similar to:

 [halo]
 dev_token: YOUR_AUTOCODE_TOKEN